bevyengine/bevy-website/release-content/0.14/release-notes/13489_Normalise_matrix_naming.md

 <!-- Normalize matrix naming -->
 <!-- https://github.com/bevyengine/bevy/pull/13489 -->

-Most game engines use a matrix stack to represent the space transformations in the game world.
-The stack usually contains transformations for the following spaces:
+Game engines generally provide a set of matrices to perform space transformations in the game world.
+Commonly, the following spaces are used:

-- Normalized Device Coordinates: used by the graphics API directly
+- **Normalized Device Coordinates**: used by the graphics API directly
-- Clip Space: coordinates after projection but before perspective divide
+- **Clip Space**: coordinates after projection but before perspective divide
-- View Space: coordinates in the camera's view
+- **View Space**: coordinates in the camera's view
-- World Space: global coordinates (this is the one we most often talk about!)
+- **World Space**: global coordinates (this is the one we most often talk about!)
-- Model Space: (or local space) coordinates relative to an entity
+- **Model Space**: (or local space) coordinates relative to an entity

 A common example is the 'model view projection matrix', which is the transformation from model space to NDC space (peculiarly in this shorthand, the view matrix is often a transformation from world _to view_ space, but the model matrix is a transformation _from model_ (or local) space to world space).
-Usually, matrices in the stack are referred to as part of that shorthand, so for example, the projection matrix transforms from view coordinates to NDC coordinates.
+Usually, matrices are referred to as part of that shorthand, so for example, the projection matrix transforms from view coordinates to NDC coordinates.

 In a couple of places, Bevy had a view matrix, which was the transformation from view to world space (rather than from world to view space as above).
 Additionally, even when used consistently, the single-word shorthands are ambiguous and can cause confusion.
 We felt that a clearer convention was needed.